David Berman

 You could tell he wrote his songs as a kind of cathartic self-exploration, as if the act of creating them helped him keep his head above water.
 The music was suitably loose and homespun, unconcerned with the slick, manufactured sonic palate of the mainstream.
 Catering to the masses was not a live option for Berman; selling out would have gone against his nature and probably been more depressing than seeing his albums fail to get attention.
 All that to say, I was drawn to the aesthetic and the musical simplicity, but also resigned to the fact that this tortured poet was done writing songs.

 In 2019, I was settling into a new job, renovating my first house, and preparing for marriage—I didn’t have time for keeping up with the music world.
 I didn’t even know that Purple Mountains had been released two weeks before my wedding.
 When I finally learned, in early 2020, that Berman had released new music after “a decade playing chicken with oblivion,” what should have been a happy day was instead one of grief.
-David Berman had taken his own life less than a month after the release of Purple Mountains.
+David Berman had taken his own life less than a month after the releasing his comeback album.
 A tour had been scheduled and he was poised to assume his mantle as a grandfather of outsider indie rock.
 But then the future was gone.
 Sideswiped by the news, I had almost no desire to listen to the album.
 Knowing Berman’s penchant for self-deprecation, his history with substance abuse and a previous unsuccessful suicide attempt, I wasn’t prepared for the emotional weight that was sure to burden this album.
 I knew it would not be a healthy choice for me to subject myself to that until I distanced myself from the news of his death, and so I gave myself a few months to process things.

 The proximity of the album release and his death makes it particularly troubling, as if he held on simply long enough for it to see the light of day, like David Bowie’s Blackstar, Leonard Cohen’s You Want It Darker, or Warren Zevon’s The Wind.
 In those cases, though, the artists were taken from the world by disease.
 Of course, depression sometimes feels that way too.
 It’s not like depressed people choose it; they’d will their way out of it if they could.
 That Berman took his own life casts a harrowing shadow over the entire project and gives us a tainted lens through which his typically self-effacing lyrics crystallize for us into painfully sharp observations of sadness, regret, and pity.